- Role of Multiple Session Chairs for a Research Conference

 Role of Session Chair in Selecting the Best Presenter

-In order to make sure that a research conference session is of the highest calibre and engaging, the session chair must choose the greatest presenters.
-Here are some ideas about how to choose the top presenters:
+In order to make sure that a research conference session is of the highest caliber and engaging, the session chair must choose the greatest presenters.
+Here are some ideas about how to choose the top presenters.

 Depending on the conference and the session, a presenter’s evaluation may give different weights to different factors.
 Here is a table that provides an illustration of the weighting that can be assigned to each factor while evaluating a presentation, but, as a general guideline: